Parent Spotlight: Terri

 The Parent Spotlight Series is a set of blog posts featuring different parents in their journeys to raise bilingual children.

 When my eldest son was born, I had no expectation that my son could speak Cantonese — I was the only Cantonese-speaking parent after all, so I didn't even try.

 I am now SO thankful I met the group of local Toronto parents I know now, who inspired me to start this bilingual journey when my son turned 1.5 years old.
 If it weren't for them, he would not be bilingual today (he just turned 3).

 It is now a personal mission of mine to inspire parents like my former self (and maybe even you!), to let you know it is possible.
-You don't need the "perfect conditions" (two native parents, etc) to do this.
-And I want to show you this by highlighting different families in their journeys AS THEY ARE DOING IT.

 The path to raising multilingual children is messy, and nonlinear.
 And that’s okay.
 I hope that from reading about other people's [messy] experiences, you'll give it a shot too!